SPOClab-ca/dn3/docs/source/guides/configuration.rst

   Only works with epoch data, must be > 0, default 1.
 Amount to decimate trials.

 name *(string)*
   A more human-readable name for the dataset.
+This should be used to describe the dataset itself, not one of (potentially) many different configurations of said dataset (which might all share this parameter).

 extensions *(list)*
   The file extensions to seek out when searching for sessions in the dataset.
 These should include the '.', as in '.edf'